joone/joone.github.io/content/post/rust-animation.md

 ## Animation with easing functions
 ![alt easing_funcitions](https://github.com/joone/rust-animation/blob/main/examples/easing_functions.gif?raw=true)
-Basically, it renders a rectangle with color and a texture image on the viewport.
-In addition to rendering, it supports animations with easing functions.
-It supports the following easing functions:
+Basically, it renders a rectangle with color or a texture image on the viewport.
+In addition to this, it supports animations with the following easing functions:
 ```
      EasingFunction::EaseIn,
       EasingFunction::EaseInCubic,